-- Builds and leads Manages the Visitor Services Department to ensure a premier experience for on-site visitors to the Museum.
-Provides excellent customer service for guests throughout the Museum; provide information about Museum exhibitions, programs, and provide visitors with information about the surrounding community.
+- Builds, manages, and leads the Visitor Services Department to ensure a premier experience for on-site visitors to the Museum.
+Provides excellent customer service for guests throughout the Museum; provides information about Museum exhibitions, programs, and provides visitors with information about the surrounding community.

 - Provides input and implements a detailed plan related to public health protocols to help ensure public safety in response to CDC, State, Los Angeles County and City of Los Angeles requirements.
-Identifies potential areas for improvement and makes recommendations to CEO to help ensure compliance.
+Identifies potential areas for improvement and makes recommendations to the COO to help ensure compliance.

-- Develops and helps ensures that Visitor Services Department systems, procedures and practices support effective Visitor Service operations while providing outstanding customer service.
+- Develops and helps ensure that Visitor Services Department systems, procedures and practices support effective Visitor Service operations including accessibility issues.
 Leads regular museum-wide training (quarterly and annually) for staff and volunteers to maintain standards and ensure compliance.

 - Prioritizes the collection, analysis and use of data as a means to measure effectiveness of all aspects of Visitor Services, including ticketing, capacity, pricing, hours, and customer satisfaction.

-- Assists is developing and managing the check-in of Museum visitors, group tours, ticketing packages, and group tourism sales:
+- Assists in developing and managing the check-in process of Museum visitors, group tours, ticketing packages, and group tourism sales.